Energy Initiatives

 Electric Vehicles

-To reduce our carbon footprint and stay current with emerging technologies, Pinellas County is gradually replacing our gas-powered vehicles with electric vehicles.
-We currently have 17 electric vehicles (EVs) and 47 electric utility carts for County operations, with more on the way.
+Pinellas County currently has 17 electric vehicles (EVs) and 80 electric utility carts for County operations.
 In addition, we are developing an electric vehicle charging infrastructure master plan for County operations.
-There are currently 11 publicly accessible electric vehicle charging stations at County facilities.
+There are currently 14 publicly accessible electric vehicle charging stations at County facilities.

 Learn more about electric vehicles